aaniaahh/DataScience-2025/Assignments/02-Working_with_Data/glossary.md

 #  📚 Glossary: 02 - Working with Data

 Dictionary
 A collection of key-value pairs.
-Created with curly braces {}.
+Created with curly braces `{}`.

 Indexing
 Accessing elements in lists and tuples using their position.

 List
 A mutable, ordered collection of items.
-Created with square brackets [].
+Created with square brackets `[]`.

 Slicing
-Using [start:stop] syntax to get parts of a list or tuple.
+Using `[start:stop]` syntax to get parts of a list or tuple.

 Tuple
 An immutable, ordered collection of items.
-Created with parentheses ().
+Created with parentheses `()`.

 append()
 List method to add a new item to the end.